Vikram-Kumar-Sahu/NLP_BERT-Model/README.md

-# 📘 NLP Assignment: Sentiment Classification with BERT & Tokenization Strategies
+# 📘 NLP Project: Sentiment Classification with BERT & Tokenization Strategies

 ## 📌 Overview
 This project implements a **sentiment classification pipeline** using a pretrained **BERT (Bidirectional Encoder Representations from Transformers)** model.